FelixJB005/Text_Game/CorridorAdventureFx.md

         updateInventoryUI();

-        // Step 1: Show the text in blue-violet over mansion_in.jpg desc.setText("As you take and admire the Pendant a sharp pain hits Your skull.\n \t\t You clutch Your head, but everything fades and You awaken in a Dark Corridor.");
+        // Step 1: Show the text in blue-violet over mansion_in.jpg desc.setText("As you take and admire the Pendant a sharp pain hits Your skull.\n \t You clutch Your head, but everything fades and You awaken in a Dark Corridor.");
         desc.setTextFill(Color.BLUEVIOLET); // Blue-violet text
         desc.setFont(Font.font("System", 20)); // Make the text bigger (adjust size as needed)

-        appendText("As you take and admire the Pendant a sharp pain hits Your skull.\n \t\t You clutch Your head, but everything fades and You awaken in a Dark Corridor.");
+        appendText("As you take and admire the Pendant a sharp pain hits Your skull.\n \t You clutch Your head, but everything fades and You awaken in a Dark Corridor.");

         // Step 2: Wait 3 seconds, then trigger blackout
         PauseTransition pause = new PauseTransition(Duration.seconds(3));